django-cms/django-cms/docs/user/tutorial/95-styling-content2.rst

        :width: 60

-Creating the four items
+Create the first item
 =======================

 #.
-Select the  the first *Column* plugin, and add a new plugin:
+Select the first *Column* plugin, and add a new plugin:

     .. image:: /user/tutorial/images/add-plugin-to-column.png
        :alt: add a plugin inside the column